El Camino Fundamental High School: EPI (Eagle Polytechnic Institute)

-Aside from technical skills, the EPI students will take academic field trips to active construction sites, Intel, the Folsom Forge, various colleges (CSU Sacramento, ARC, Sierra College, St. Mary's, CSU Chico, Universal Technical Institute, and more).
-The field trips often include visits to engineering and manufacturing marvels that tie into the core content being discussed in their history and English courses, making the information concrete (Examples: taking a transit with the Hawaiian Chieftain around San Francisco Bay, the Bay Model in Sebastapool) As well as, get the opportunity to hear from, and interact with members of the Engineering and Manufacturing industry sector through EPI's business partners (2018 partners - Trico Tools, McCarthy Construction, Intel).

-Every year EPI hosts its own showcase of student skills during Tech Night.
-This 2 hour celebration/competition of students include the testing of student bridges, and physics machines, while giving prospective students a chance to meet instructors, see the facilities, and get a chance to talk with current students about the program.

-EPI, and all California Partnership Academies, are built like families, and are designed to help at risk students to graduate.
-The students build near sibling level relationships between themselves, while the small group of EPI teachers do their best to make sure every student succeeds.
-EPI is proud that our family style set up has been able to maintain a 95% graduation rate of our students for over 20 years.

-EPI is accepts incoming 10th and 11th grade students by application.
-If you are interested in joining, contact the academy for more information.
-Schedule sign ups happen in late February and early March, so be looking out EPI ads around the campus and on the website.

 Academic Decathlon

 El Camino won the Sacramento County Academic Decathlon back-to-back in 1984 and 1985.
 The 1989 and 1990 year teams are widely regarded as the best El Camino ever fielded.

 Sports

 Several El Camino Fundamental High School's sports teams at one point were ranked nationally including the El Camino E-gals dance/drill team who won the UNITED Spirit association's national competition in the dance/drill category in 2004.
-The school competes in the Capital Athletic League.
+The school competes in the Golden Empire League.

 Principals

 Randy Holcomb, formerly the principal of Foothill Ranch Middle School in Sacramento, CA is the current principal of the school.
 Shelley Friery, formerly a vice principal of the school, served as principal until 2017, having served since 2013.
 Jill Spears, formerly a vice principal at the school, was the principal until 2013, having served since 2010.
-Michael Stockdale, formerly a vice principal at Woodcreek High School in Roseville, CA was the principal from 2007-2010.
-Ernest Boone, formerly the principal at River City High School in West Sacramento, CA and Vacaville High School in Vacaville, CA was the principal of El Camino from 1993-2007.
+Michael Stockdale, formerly a vice principal at Woodcreek High School in Roseville, CA was the principal from 2007 to 2010.
+Ernest Boone, formerly the principal at River City High School in West Sacramento, CA and Vacaville High School in Vacaville, CA was the principal of El Camino from 1993 to 2007.